This story has been updated. It was originally published on February 17, 2017.

 It’s not unheard of for playlists to disappear from Spotify due to a bug or a technical hitch (it’s certainly happened to us).
 If you find most or all of your playlists have been wiped without you touching them, and they’re not available to recover online, get in touch with Spotify support.
 The @SpotifyCares Twitter account is a good place to start.

 Spotify support should be able to restore your playlists from the backups at their end, although you will have to confirm your date of birth and some of your payment information to prove your identity.

 Preserve your playlists before they change or disappear

 Some playlists will shift and change over time, without any input from you.
 These include playlists by other people you’ve subscribed to, as well as the Discover Weekly playlist that Spotify refreshes for you every week based on your listening history.

-If you’ve happened across a Discover Weekly playlist that you really like, or you want to preserve another user’s playlist for future listening, then follow these steps.
-Open up the Spotify desktop client on your Windows or Mac machine, click somewhere inside the playlist, and hit Ctrl+A on Windows or Cmd+A on a Mac to highlight all of the tracks.
+If you’ve happened across a Discover Weekly playlist that you really like, or you want to preserve another user’s playlist for future listening, follow these steps: Open the Spotify desktop client on your Windows or Mac machine, click somewhere inside the playlist, and hit Ctrl+A on Windows or Cmd+A on a Mac to highlight all of the tracks.